Dorset continues survey discussion

 "It was a good discussion regardless of whether or not we came out of it with concrete ideas," Gaiotti said.

 Among the topics discussed were the potential of information technology jobs in town, adding more affordable housing, keeping young families in the area, and improving the quality of pre-existing housing stock such as construction quality and the resources available to heat older homes.
+Affordable housing was a very passionate topic at their last meeting where they first discussed the results of their Build-Out Survey.

 Prior to the meeting, Yandow had sketched out a flow chart of where he hoped the project would go.
 It began with the brainstorming session, then filtered the results of the session through the survey results.
 From there, goals will be made as the final step of the grant project.
 After that point, the opinions and comments from the survey and brainstorming session will be incorporated into the Town Plan review and update.